RockwoodHoldings/monetisation-manager/readme.md

 I made this entirely with Claude Code just to find out how useful it could be

-Turns out, making simple QoL tooling for making my life incredibly easier, it does a decent job...
+Turns out, it does a pretty dang good job..